caiks/TBOT03/README.md

 TBOT03 we are no longer interested in model likelihood, but assume that the inducer is always reasonably good.
 Interested in the temporal relationships between slices  or components of the model.

+TBOT03 short term is underlying frames, medium term is active history, long term is the model and the motor/label history - what about reflexive?

 <a name = "Conclusion"></a>

 ### Conclusion